-- Mac OSX: Go to Utilities -> Audio MIDI Setup and make sure that your interface appears in the list of input and output devices on the left-hand side of the window.
-If it does not appear, consult the documentation for your interface. - Windows: Go to Control Panel -> Hardware and Sound -> Sound and make sure that your interface appears in the list of playback and recording devices.
+- Mac OS X: Start up the Audio MIDI Setup app in the Utilities folder and make sure that your interface appears in the list of input and output devices on the left-hand side of the Audio Devices window.
+If it does not appear, consult the documentation for your interface. - Windows: Go to Control Panel>Hardware and Sound>Sound and make sure that your interface appears in the list of playback and recording devices.
 If it does not appear, consult the documentation for your interface.